rosslh/rosshill.ca/content/robot.md

 imageExt: jpg
 image: circuit
 thumbnail: robot
-blurb: A drawing robot that listens to you and writes down what you say.
+excerpt: A drawing robot that listens to you and writes down what you say.
 Created for Digital Systems, a course at Queen's.
 tags: [arduino, raspberrypi]
 ---